stagex-mirror/stagex/MAINTENANCE.md

 ## Release Branches

+The full tree must be reproduced on at least 2 different CPU vendors (e.g., AMD and Intel) to detect vendor-specific microarchitectural backdoors.

 Release branches take the format `release/YYYY.MM.<release-revision>`.
 A release **MUST** include a PR to staging to introduce a bump to `digests.txt`, creating the release branch.
 Once the branch is created, other maintainers **MAY** begin reproducing.